iterative/dvc.org/content/docs/command-reference/exp/run.md

 - `--queue` - place this experiment at the end of a line for future execution, but do not actually run it yet.
 Use `dvc exp run --run-all` to process the queue.
-For checkpoint experiments, this implies `--reset` unless `--rev` is provided.
+For checkpoint experiments, this implies `--reset` unless a `--rev` is provided.

 - `--run-all` - run all queued experiments (see `--queue`).
 Use `-j` to execute